 Pastoral care at d’Overbroeck’s is based on personal relationships and an overall ethos of mutual respect, openness and care, supported by strong structures.
-Amid the pressures of A levels, it is imperative to us that we provide a tolerant and happy atmosphere in which students can be happy, confident and have the freedom to grow into themselves.
+Amid the pressures of A-Levels, it is imperative to us that we provide a tolerant and happy atmosphere in which students can be happy, confident and have the freedom to grow into themselves.

 The informality of our ethos and the strong relationships students form with their teachers and other staff in the Sixth Form means that there are always a number of doors on which students can knock for help, advice or a chat.
-However, a key person in the terms of pastoral care is a student’s Director of Studies.

 Director of Studies